kalabaster33/hangman/README.md

 ## Description

 Hangman is a text-based game that challenges players to guess a word by suggesting letters within a certain number of guesses.
-This Python project was built as the final project for Harvard's CS50p - Introduction to Computer Science with Python.
+This Python project was built as the final project for Harvard's CS50p - Introduction to programming with Python.

-The goal of this project was to create a game that incorporates the skills and concepts learned throughout the course, including loops, functions, file input/output, and data structures.
+The goal of this project was to create a game that incorporates the skills and concepts learned throughout the course, including loops, functions, file input/output...

 ## How to play